celestiaorg/docs/developers/blobstream-offchain.md

 <!-- markdownlint-enable MD013 -->

-This outline of a Blobstream rollup isn't doing execution or state transitions induced by the transactions, however that step would occur here.
-If fraud is detected, the fraud proof process would begin.
-The only difference between the fraud proof process of a normal optimistic rollup and a rollup that uses Blobstream for DA is that the full node would first proof the fraudulent transaction was committed to by the Sequencer using the `Span` in the header and before proceeding with the normal process.
+This outline of a Blobstream rollup isn't doing execution or state transitions induced by the transactions, however, that step would occur here.
+If fraud is detected, the fraud proof process will begin.
+The only difference between the fraud proof process of a normal optimistic rollup and a rollup that uses Blobstream for DA is that the full node would first prove the fraudulent transaction was committed to by the Sequencer using the `Span` in the header and before proceeding with the normal process.